The Fire Sacrifices and Offerings of Israel – The Trespass Offering

 Again, the main idea of the Trespass Offering was satisfaction for the restoration of rights that had been violated.
 Whereas the main idea of the Sin Offering was atonement for sin.
 This offering was for intentional and unintentional sins committed against others that were not intentionally defiant sins against God (Numbers 15:30).

-There were five occasions when the Trespass Offering was required when:
+There were four occasions when the Trespass Offering was required:

 - cleansing of a Jewish leper as he was healed of his leprosy (Leviticus 14:10–14),